 Article 21 Preparation and submission of programmes

-1. Member States shall prepare programmes to implement the Funds for the period from 1 January 2021 to 31 December 2027.
-This shall be done in cooperation with the partners referred to in Article 8.
+1. Member States shall prepare, in cooperation with the partners referred to in Article 8(1), programmes to implement the Funds for the period from 1 January 2021 to 31 December 2027.

 2. Member States shall submit programmes to the Commission no later than 3 months after the submission of the Partnership Agreement.
-For the AMIF, the ISF and the BMVI, Member States shall submit programmes to the Commission no later than 3 months after the entry into force of [this Regulation] and [the relevant fund-specific Regulation], whichever is later.
+For the AMIF, the ISF and the BMVI, Member States shall submit programmes to the Commission no later than 3 months after [the entry into force ofthis Regulation] and [the relevant fund-specific Regulation], whichever is later.

 3. Member States shall prepare programmes in accordance with the programme template set out in Annex V.